lukatercon/MGT_characteristics/README.md

 ## Data Analysis

 The data analysis phase was carried out using the ComparaTree tool for comparative linguistic analysis of treebanks: [https://github.com/clarinsi/ComparaTree/tree/main](https://github.com/clarinsi/ComparaTree/tree/main).

+As several measures included in ComparaTree are based on a special segment-based averaging method, the optimal value for the segment length had to be estableished first.
+We plotted the rank-frequency distributions for texts produced by GaMS-27B and humans for the following segment lengths: [100, 500, 1000, 5000, 10000, 20000].
+It was found that, for the segmental type-token ratio and the tree diversity score, an approximate Zipfian distribution forms around n=1000.
+This was not found to be the case for the 3-gram diversity score, as we do not get an approximate Zipfian distribution even for n=20000.
+As a fallback method, we checked whether the tendencies for the 3-gram diversity scores were the same for all the aforementioned values of n (in which dataset the values were higher, etc.).
+#### ==TODO: Describe also how you checked the rank frequency distributions for different values of n and checked whether the trends hold==

 The experiments were carried out in the following order:
 - Šolar vs Šolar_GPT-5: The relevant essays from the Šolar 3.0 corpus were first compared to the corresponding essays from the machine-generated Šolar_GPT-5 corpus (see above for the criteria for selecting relevant essays).
 The results of this phase are stored in data_analysis/Solar_vs_Solar-GPT-5/.
 Command used to run ComparaTree: